slowernews/wisdom-tldr/README.md

 > *'Life is more like tetris than chess.'*

 > *'To improve is to change; to be perfect is to change often.' -- Winston Churchill*

+> *'One should not be too straightforward.
+Go & see the forest.
+The straight trees are cut down, the crooked ones are left standing.' -- Kautilya*

 ===
 ###On balance: perfectionism and good enough